grepcats/hair-salon/README.md

 Program should be able to create new stylists when they're hired
 Input: Form with relevant fields for stylist Input: Stylist newStylist = new Stylist("Carol", "Smith", "Curly Hair"). newStylist.Save();
 Output: Stylist is added to the system.
+Compare list of Stylist objects with list of GetAllStylists.
-GetAllStylists().Count Adding a new stylist to the system should increase the count number in a predictable way.
+Adding a new stylist to the system should add stylists to db in a predictable way.

 Program should show stylist details
 Input: action to request stylist details.
 GetFirstName(), GetLastName(), GetSpecialty()